 Before purchasing, you should ask about point cards or point card apps.
 It might be a small struggle to install the app (they’re usually in Japanese only) but it might be worth it for the discount.

 Ski and snowboard shops in Tokyo start to mark down the prices of gear from about mid-January, but the more serious discounting happens from March onward.
 March 31st is the end of the financial year for most businesses, so lots of stores hold end-of-financial-year sales with 20% to 30% off most gear.
 If you’re buying something pricey, you can try your hand at bargaining.
 However, even with the steep discounts, you may still find better deals online.

-You can buy gear during the warmer months, but a few shops convert to selling surfboards and gear for the beach with the skis and snowboards in storage.
+You can buy gear during the warmer months, but a few shops (London Sports included) convert to selling summer sports equipment with the skis and snowboards in storage.

 October and November are also good months to pick up a deal as stores look to clear stock from the previous season.

 A lot of equipment such as boots, goggles, or helmets are labeled as “Asian Fit” or sometimes just “AF”.
 If you are not Asian, you still might be OK with gear that is Asian Fit, but try it on first.